-Neither the Fund, the Board nor any of their designees:

-- are engaged in the practice of medicine, nor do any of them have any control over any diagnosis, treatment, care or lack thereof, or any health care services provided or delivered to you by any health care provider, and - will have any liability whatsoever for any loss or injury caused to you by any health care provider by reason of negligence, by failure to provide care or treatment, or otherwise.
+The selection of a health care provider is solely your decision.
+Neither the Fund, the Board nor any of their designees are engaged in the practice of medicine, nor do any of them have any control over any diagnosis, treatment, care or lack thereof, or any health care services provided or delivered to you by any health care provider.
+Therefore, neither the Fund, the Board nor any of their designees are responsible for, or will have any liability whatsoever for, the actions or inactions of any health care provider selected under this Plan, including, but not limited to, any negligence or medical or dental malpractice on the part of such health care provider.